weaverbel/intro-computational-thinking/content/4-lesson.md

 nav: Four
 ---

 When breaking coding problems down, **pseudocode** is a useful tool to use, regardless of what programming language will be chosen to automate your process.
-Pseudocode documents each step of a process so that when you begin to code, you will already have your steps arranged in a logical order.
-Pseudocode also provides a sense check if you want to first run your plans past people who may not be programmers.
+Pseudocode documents each step of a process so that you will already have your steps arranged in a logical order before you start to code.
+Pseudocode is a good way to run your ideas past people who may not be programmers.

 #### Example